jsuereth/jsuereth.github.com/_posts/c++/2008-09-24-masochism.md

  enum { value = 1 };
 };
 {% endhighlight %}

 So..... what is that?
 That, my friends, is a C++ meta-programming function.
-The first template applies to every type and "returns" a value of 0 (or false).
-The second is a specialization for the true_ type that will return 1.
-This means if we ever use the is_true structure with true_ as the argument, the "member" value will be 1.
+The first template applies to every type and "returns" a value of `0` (or `false`).
+The second is a specialization for the true_ type that will return `1`.
+This means if we ever use the `is_true` structure with `true_` as the argument, the "member" value will be `1`.
 Its a little convoluted (or convolved?), but it works!
 How do you call it?
 Simply like this:

 {% highlight cpp %}
 is_true<some type>::value.
 {% endhighlight %}

 That will return an actually value we can assign, test in an if statement or display on the console.
 We're going for displaying on the console here (console = stdout).

 Ok, so let's get more interesting meta-functions.
 The most important for what I'd like to do later is the "is_ptr" function.
 Here's a look at it: